yezhenqing/spatial-live/_sources/install.rst.txt

 Installation
 ------------

-First, please go to github website to download the spatial-live:
+First, please go to github website to download the Spatial-Live:

 .. code-block:: console

   $ git clone https://github.com/yezhenqing/spatial-live

-There are two ways to start spatial-live for different users:
+There are two ways to start Spatial-Live for different users:

 *  regular user